BrunoBattaglia/stedi-lakehouse/README.md

 ## Overview

-This project builds a data lakehouse using AWS Glue, S3, and Athena.
+This project implements a data lakehouse architecture on AWS using S3, Glue, and Athena.
-The goal is to process IoT and customer data across Landing, Trusted, and Curated zones.
+It processes IoT sensor data and customer data across three layers: Landing, Trusted, and Curated.

+The pipeline enforces data privacy rules, removes invalid records, and prepares datasets for machine learning.

 ---